-A27: Part-time employees (those who average less than 30 hours per week) count on a pro-rata basis and their hours are combined to create "full-time employee equivalents."
+A27: Part-time employees (those who average less than 30 hours per week) count on a pro-rata basis, and their hours are combined to create full-time equivalents (FTEs).
 This is done by adding up the hours of all less than full-time (30 hours) employees for a calendar month and dividing the total by 120.
-All hours worked by the full-time equivalent employee are considered for this calculation, including any overtime.
+All hours worked by an FTE are considered for this calculation, including any overtime.